lcloss/php-route/README.md

     echo '<a href="' .
 Route::translate('show', ['id' => 1]) . '">Show record 1</a>';
 });
 ```

+## Sample helper

+You can create an helper easly.
+An exemple is located at `helpers` folder.

 # Inspiration
 This work was inspired by the fantastic article [Construir um sistema de rotas para MVC, de Alexandre Barbosa](https://alexandrebbarbosa.wordpress.com/2019/04/17/phpconstruir-um-sistema-de-rotas-para-mvc-primeira-parte/)